Safeguarding

 Teachers are asked to report any causes for concern to the School Safeguarding Team using an online recording process called CPOMS.
 Any concerns will be shared with parents as early as possible as more often than not there are extremely reasonable explanations for the concern.
 Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.
 Serious concerns will immediately be referred to the Referral and Assessment Team for the Local Authority as per our Child Protection Policy.

-All lateness and absences are recorded by the Attendance co-ordinators, Mrs Lucy Anderton and Miss Sarah Parker.
+All lateness and absences are recorded by the Attendance co-ordinators, Mrs Lucy Anderton, Mrs Becki Yeomans and Mrs Eleanor Willis.
 Reasons will be sought for all the absence or lateness.
 Attendance is monitored through these systems and referrals to the Safeguarding Team can be made.
 Parents will always be informed of concerns around attendance at the earliest point.
 If attendance concerns continue, the school will refer to the Education Welfare Officer.